Reconstruction of Missing Data using Iterative Harmonic Expansion: summary

 \section{summary}

-We have developed a new method based on the iterative harmonic expansions (IHE) for reconstructing the missing fluctuations in the masked region in the sky.
-Reconstructing the data at a masked region is known as an inverse problem.
-Our method is equivalent to the brute-force inversion in the limit that the iteration number goes to infinity.
-However, in some cases, the finite truncation of the iteration gives a better estimate of the underlying fluctuation.
-The reconstruction accuracy depends on the geometrical shape of the mask, the maximum multipole mode to be included in the IHE analysis, the tilt of the underlying power spectrum, and the multipole component of the map to be reconstructed.
+We investigated the map reconstruction accuracy with the IHE for isotropic Gaussian fluctuations and isotropic and anisotropic non-Gaussian fluctuations as well as the realistic CMB fluctuation when the sky was masked near the Galactic plane.
+Reconstructing the missing data in a masked region is known as an inverse problem.
+We found that the IHE method is equivalent to brute--force inversion in the limit that the number of iterations approaches infinity.
+However, in particular cases, finite truncation of the iterations results in a better estimate of the underlying fluctuation.
+The reconstruction accuracy depends on the size of the mask $b$, the maximum multipole mode to be reconstructed $i_{\rm rec,max}$ and the spectral index of the underlying fluctuation $n_s$ The IHE method is equivalent to the asymptotic expansion in terms of the mask size $b$ and it converges to the correct values in the limit of $b\rightarrow 0$.

-As an example, we have applied the method to reconstruct the missing data on an azimuthally symmetric mask.
-We have considered three types of gaussian fluctuations with the power-law indices $n=0, -2$ and $-4$, which correspond to the galaxy power spectrum, the ordinary Sachs-Wolfe spectrum, and the integrated Sachs-Wolfe spectrum, respectively.
-For $n=-2$ case, we have found that there exists an optimal finite number of iteration that makes the reconstruction more accurate than the SVD method or the brute-force method.
-For $n=0$ case, the pseudo-$a_{\lm}$ is the best estimator for the projected density fluctuations.
-For $n=-4$ case, the brute-force inversion method gives the best accuracy.
-In that case, the IHE method can help to reduce the computation time of inversion.
+As an example, we applied the IHE method to reconstruct the data obscured by azimuthally symmetric masks.
+We considered three types of Gaussian fluctuations with power--law indices of $n_s=0, -2$ and $-4$, which correspond to the matter or galaxy power spectrum, the ordinary Sachs--Wolfe spectrum and the integrated Sachs--Wolfe spectrum, respectively, in the context of cosmological analyses.
+For the $n_s=-2$ case, we found that there exists an optimal finite number of iterations that makes the reconstruction more accurate than the SVD method or the brute--force matrix inversion method.
+For the $n_s=0$ case, the pseudo--$a_{\lm}$ is the best estimator of the projected density fluctuations.
+For the $n_s=-4$ case, the brute--force inversion method yields the highest accuracy.
+In that case, the IHE method can help reduce the computation time for inversion.

+We also found that for azimuthally symmetric masks, the amplitudes of the reconstructed fluctuations for the even ($\ell+m=2n$) modes are significantly suppressed in comparison to the odd modes ($\ell+m=2n+1$).
+For a fixed $\ell$ mode, the $m=\ell$ mode is more affected by the masking than by other $m \ne \ell$ modes, and the suppression is more prominent for higher $\ell$ modes.
+Therefore, the IHE method reproduces odd modes more accurately.
+The suppression due to masking can be explained by the deviation of $Q_{\lm}$ from unity; however, the strength of the mode coupling that changes at each realisation may also affect the suppression in a complex manner.